SansGuidon/bookmarks/README.md

 * [Actionable Books](http://www.actionablebooks.com/en-ca/summaries/) - 1134 business book summaries with personality.
 Insights you can apply in five minutes.
 * [J. B. Rainsberger](http://blog.jbrains.ca/permalink/productivity-for-the-depressed) - Productivity for the Depressed
 * [Socratease](https://www.socratease.in/) - A Joyful, Engaging Way to Learn New Things : black holes, quantum mechanics, bitcoins, ...
+* [Joël Spolsky](https://www.joelonsoftware.com/2000/04/26/designing-for-people-who-have-better-things-to-do-with-their-lives/) - (2000) Designing for People Who Have Better Things To Do With Their Lives

 > Tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.